memfault/interrupt/_drafts/zero-to-main-2.md

 ```

 We see that each of our symbol has a section.
 This is due to the fact
-that we compile our firmware with the `-ffunction-sections` and `-fdata-sections` flags.
+that we compiled our firmware with the `-ffunction-sections` and `-fdata-sections` flags.
-Had, we not included them, the compiler would have been free to merge several
+Had we not included them, the compiler would have been free to merge several
 functions into a single `text.<some identifier>` section.

 To put all of our functions in the `.text` section in our linker script, we use
-the following syntax: `<filename>(<section>)`.
-Where `filename` is the
+the following syntax: `<filename>(<section>)`, where `filename` is the
 name of the input files whose symbols we want to include, and `section` is the
 name of the input sections.
 Since we want all `.text...` sections in all files,
 we use the wildcard `*`: